 Linkedin is good for arranging networking events and helping to generate introductions to other professionals.

-The most common use of Twitter is for the publicity of corporate events or to send out up to the minute updates to clients.
+The most common uses of Twitter are the publicity of corporate events or to send out up to the minute updates to clients.
 It’s also a good place to keep an eye on what your competitors are doing.
 Twitter also allows you to post links to your blog post articles and drive traffic to your website.
 A typical blog post link on Twitter is similar to the one at the top of the LawWare Twitter page.
 You can view it here.

 If you create a business account, you will not be able to send friend requests.
 So, think about using your personal account to generate business.